MicrocontrollersDev/Alternatives/docs/launcher/prism_mac.md

 <br>

-If you encounter any issues not shown here you should open a ticket in our [discord server](https://discord.gg/rejfv9kFJj)
+If you encounter any issues not shown here you should ask for help in my [discord server](https://discord.gg/rejfv9kFJj)